aws-samples/aws-stf-core/README.md

 [NEC Laboratories Europe](https://www.neclab.eu/) and AWS have [worked together]((https://neclab.eu/about-us/press-releases/detail/nec-ngsi-ld-scorpio-broker-selected-for-amazon-web-services-smart-territories-framework)) to provide a scalable and available implementation of the NEC Scorpio Broker 2.0 on AWS using:

 - [AWS Fargate](https://aws.amazon.com/fargate/?nc1=h_ls) to easily run and scale the [NEC Scorpio Broker container](https://gallery.ecr.aws/j9u9o5d1/).
-- [Amazon RDS](https://aws.amazon.com/rds) or [Amazon Aurora Serverless](https://aws.amazon.com/rds/aurora/serverless/?nc1=h_ls) for the PostgreSQL database used by NEC Scorpio Broker.
+- [Amazon RDS](https://aws.amazon.com/rds) or [Amazon Aurora Serverless](https://aws.amazon.com/rds/aurora/serverless/?nc1=h_ls) for the PostgreSQL database used by the NEC Scorpio Broker.
-- [Amazon MSK](https://aws.amazon.com/msk) to make it easy to run the Apache Kafka used by NEC Scorpio Broker.
+- [Amazon MSK](https://aws.amazon.com/msk) to make it easy to run the Apache Kafka used by the NEC Scorpio Broker.

 <br>